-Your topic should hold the immediate interest of the executive/management levels in investor-owned electric utilities.
+Your topic should hold the immediate interest of the executive/management levels in investor-owned energy companies.
 It should address an issue or set of issues that has or will have an impact on the industry.
 You also may discuss programs and systems that have broad application in the industry.
-For example, past issues of Electric Perspectives have featured articles on e-commerce, fuel cells, reliability, new trends in nuclear power, and customer solutions, to name a few.
+For example, past issues of Electric Perspectives have featured articles on renewables, fuel cells, reliability, new trends in nuclear power, and customer solutions, to name a few.